LBNL-UCB-STI/beam/docs/agents.rst

 A Person or a Manager is a Agent, but a Vehicle is only a tool used by Agents, so it is not a BeamAgent in BEAM.

 Also, only BeamAgents can schedule callbacks with the BeamAgentScheduler.
-So any entity that needs to schedule itself (or be scheduled by other entities) to execute some process at a defined time within the simulation should be designed as a BeamAgent.
+So any entity that needs to schedule itself (or be scheduled by other entities) to execute some process at a defined queueStartTime within the simulation should be designed as a BeamAgent.

 Programming a BeamAgent involves constructing a finite state machine and the corresponding logic that responds to Akka messages from different states and then optionally transitions between states.